 If your visiting Canada and looking for something new to do then make sure to visit Yoho National Park.
 There are so many things to do that you will want to extend your stay.

-Dushan Dimushevski, one of the founders of Spottico is dedicated to bringing travellers closer together in today’s technology-driven world.
+Dushan Dimushevski, one of the founders of Spottico is dedicated to bringing travelers closer together in today’s technology-driven world.
 Every place has something special to offer and many times the best local spots go undiscovered.